CSC207-2022F-UofT/course-project-SOLID-chat/README.md

 # SOLID Chat

-## Our Progress (Last Updated on Nov 21)
+## Our Progress (Last Updated on Dec 10)

-Each of us have created one or more PRs and most of these have been merged into the main branch.
-Many members have functional UI's (and they are likely happy to demonstrate in tutorial) and others have a basic non-interactive UI and the inner layers of clean architecture.
-While they may not be able to do an interactive demo, screenshots of these user interfaces are included below.
+### Test Coverage

+A summary of the test coverage is below.
+To view a full report, please open the file full-test-coverage-report.html.

 ### Chat UI
 - By Nasim, James, and Amy